 The MoIA further introduced specialized investigators on violence against women and domestic violence issues to handle such cases in a more efficient and competent manner.

 To ensure uniform response to VAW/DV cases and following recommendations of the PDO and UNSRVAW (A/HRC/32/42/Add.3), a risk assessment tool (supported by UN Women) has been introduced in July 2018, as a milestone policy shift in police response against domestic violence.
 The change requires police officers to fill out a risk assessment checklist to evaluate risks for lethality and re-abuse by perpetrators in order to identify the most appropriate measures for the protection of the victim.
+The risk assessment tool further enables police officers to document the history of violence suffered and evaluate risks for lethality and re-offence using a standardized methodology.
 The reform ensures improved safety planning for victims, with the ultimate aim of saving more lives.

-The risk assessment tool further enables police officers to document the history of violence suffered and evaluate risks for lethality and re-offence using a standardized methodology.
-The tool further informs the police, prosecution and courts during the investigation and pretrial stage to place appropriate restrictive measures against perpetrators and protective measures for survivors.
-It will further help the prosecution to build stronger cases for adjudication and thus achieve proportional sanctions for the crime.

 A GPS electronic monitoring system (ankle bracelets) for perpetrators (supported by UN Women) is being introduced.
 The equipment and software for the system has already been installed with the MoIA’s relevant unit and staff has been trained.
 Relevant legislative amendments have been initiated pending adoption.
 The use of electronic bracelets will be complementary to the risk assessment tool: police officers, with approval of a magistrate judge, will use the electronic bracelets in high-risk cases and when the perpetrator is not imprisoned.
 This is an additional step forward in the prevention and elimination of reoffending.

 Another innovation introduced by the MoIA is a new feature of the mobile application for 112 - the Emergency and Operative Response Center of the Ministry of Internal Affairs.
 The 112’s mobile app is a free of charge, innovative and high-tech service, and its biggest advantage is in determining a user’s location using GPS.
 The app includes an SOS and chat feature, so that if a user cannot talk, or if making a call would be too dangerous, then she can either use the SOS or the chat options.
 These features are especially important in cases of domestic violence.
 As soon the SOS button is tapped, the user’s GPS coordinates are sent immediately to an operator in order to determine her location and a patrol is dispatched to the exact address.
 The “Useful Tips” menu of the 112 app now has a new section on domestic violence (supported by UN Women).
-It will help interested individuals to easily find information about different types of domestic violence in addition to what to do if they or someone they know are experiencing domestic violence.
 The app also provides exhaustive information about state services available for the victims of violence: shelters, crisis centers and a hotline (116 006).
 Information is available in Georgian, English and Russian languages.